Forex Market: Indian rupee gain against US dollar | DH Latest News, DH NEWS, Latest News, NEWS, Business , US dollar, Forex, Indian Rupee, Forex Foreign Exchang, Forex Market, US Dollar Index

 Mumbai: The Indian rupee edged higher against the US dollar in the forex market.
-The Indian currency is trading in a narrow range against the US currency as the dollar regained strength ahead of the release of US inflation data.
-The high crude oil prices also restricted the upward rally of the Indian currency.

-Also Read: Apple launches iPhone 13, adds new features to iPads and watches
+The weakening of the US dollar in the international market, sustained foreign fund inflows and positive opening of the Indian share market has supported the domestic currency.

-At the interbank foreign exchange, the local currency opened at 73.68 against the dollar.
-During trading it inched to 73.66, up 2 paise over its previous close.
-On Tuesday, the rupee had settled at 73.68 against the US dollar.
+At the interbank foreign exchange, the local currency opened at 73.49 against the US dollar.
+It then inched higher and reached at 73.46, up 6 paise over its previous close.
+On Thursday, the Indian rupee had settled at 73.52 against the US dollar.

 Post Your Comments